Croagh: Name

 According to the Placenames Database of Ireland, the meaning and derivation of Croagh (Cróch) is unclear.
+The word ‘cróch’ translates as ‘saffron’ in English, however it is unclear if this is related to the place name.
 Over the centuries, Croagh has been known by a number of names, including Moycro (1239), Croch (1416), Croth (1452), Croghe (1586), Croaghstowne (1669) and Cruach (1840).

 History

 Evidence of ancient settlement in the area includes a number of ringfort and fulacht fiadh sites in the townlands of Croagh, Adamswood and Ballycannon.
 The ruins of a medieval church and enclosure lie in the village.
 The current Catholic church, which is dedicated to Saint John the Baptist and was built c.
 1830, is one of several protected structures within the village.

+Samuel Lewis in his 1837 ‘A Topographical Dictionary of Ireland’ claimed that King James II, while retreating from his loss at the Battle of the Boyne in 1690, spent one night at Amigan Castle, a local tower house within Croagh parish.
+This claim has never been verified however but the story persists.

 Amenities and sport

 Croagh, which had a population of 216 as of the 2016 census, has a national (primary) school with an enrollment of approximately 70 children.
 Other amenities include a Catholic church, garden centre, childcare facility, medical centre, music school, pubs, nursing home, community centre, a village park and sports ground.

 The local Gaelic Athletic Association club, Croagh-Kilfinny, won the 2020 Limerick Junior Hurling Championship (played in 2021 due to Covid restrictions), as well as the Limerick Intermediate Hurling Championship in 2024.

-Shountrade AFC, an association football club, was founded in 1987 in Croagh.
+The local association football club, Shountrade AFC, was founded in Croagh in 1987.
+It competes in the West Limerick based Limerick Desmond League.